flaviostutz/monolint/README.md

 - Create file ".monolintignore" at the root folder of the monorepo with file/directory patterns to be ignored during module discovery.
 You can use these patterns to hide entire branches of the monorepo from monolint or just specific directories.

+- By default all patterns present in .gitignore at the root of the monorepo will be used for ignoring paths during module discovery.
+You can disable this behavior with the configuration 'use-gitignore': false in .monolint.json

 - The ignore patterns works as follows:

   - Add each ignore pattern in a new line of the file
   - '\*' - matches a single level of dir
   - '\*\*' - matches any number of levels of a dir
+  - '[name of a dir]' - will ignore any folder with this name in any level
   - When a parent dir matches the ignore pattern, all its childs will be ignored

 - Example